 As the coronavirus quickly spread around the world and the number of reported cases increased exponentially in the United States, Akinbode-James continued to keep a close eye on the situation back home even while staying with her host family in New Jersey.

-Various people responded to Akinbode-James’ video, including Ezeh, who suggested the idea of starting a fund to help feed the families that are struggling to make ends meet.
+Various people responded to her video, including Ezeh, who suggested the idea of starting a fund to help feed the families struggling to make ends meet.

 “We're going to keep talking about it,” Akinbode-James said.
 “But at the same time, while we're speaking, there are people that are going through the circumstances that we’re speaking about, and we need to find a way to reach out to them.
 That conversation with Jennifer and the comments I received fueled me to start the fund.”